MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Invoke-MgInstantiateApplicationTemplate.md

----
+﻿---
 external help file: Microsoft.Graph.Applications-help.xml Module Name: Microsoft.Graph.Applications online version: https://learn.microsoft.com/powershell/module/microsoft.graph.applications/invoke-mginstantiateapplicationtemplate
 schema: 2.0.0
-ms.prod: applications
 ---

 # Invoke-MgInstantiateApplicationTemplate

 ## SYNOPSIS
-Add an instance of an application from the Azure AD application gallery into your directory.
+Add an instance of an application from the Microsoft Entra application gallery into your directory.
 You can also use this API to instantiate non-gallery apps.
 Use the following ID for the applicationTemplate object: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaInstantiateApplicationTemplate](/powershell/module/Microsoft.Graph.Beta.Applications/Invoke-MgBetaInstantiateApplicationTemplate?view=graph-powershell-beta)

 ## SYNTAX